No. 3 Michigan beats No. 2 Ohio State 30-24 for 3rd straight win in rivalry

 For coach Ryan Day and the Buckeyes (11-1, 8-1), it’s another year of lamenting a loss in the most important game on the schedule for Ohio State and wondering what has happened to the program that spent a decade and a half dominating Michigan.

-Day is now 1-3 against the Wolverines.
-Before he took over from Urban Meyer, Ohio State had won seven straight meetings and 14 of 15.
+Day is now 1-3 against the Wolverines, losing his last three.
+Before that skid, Ohio State had won eight straight and 15 of 16 against Michigan, including a 7-0 record under Day’s predecessor, Urban Meyer.

+“We’re all disappointed,” Day said.
+“We know what this game means to so many people.
+To come up short is crushing.”

+The sign-stealing scandal has caused fans all over the Big Ten, especially in Columbus, Ohio, to call into question Michigan’s resurgence under Harbaugh since 2021.

+“No one cried.
+No one whined,” Corum said.
+“The job has to get done no matter what.”

 The only sign of Harbaugh was on the pregame videoboard montage.
-Offensive coordinator Sherrone Moore was again filling for his boss and seemed to make all the right moves.
+Moore seemed to make all the right moves.

 Michigan went 3 for 3 on fourth downs, implemented its backup quarterback for a couple of plays to gain 22 yards on the ground and executed a halfback pass to set up a fourth-quarter field goal that put Michigan up 10.

-After Ohio State cut the lead to 27-24 with 8:05 left on a 14-yard touchdown pass from McCord to Harrison, Michigan proceeded drain seven minutes off the clock and kick a 37-yard field goal by James Turner to make it 30-24 with 1:05 remaining.
+After Ohio State cut the lead to 27-24 with 8:05 left on a 14-yard touchdown pass from Kyle McCord to All-American Marvin Harrison Jr., Michigan proceeded to drain seven minutes off the clock and James Turner kicked a 37-yard field goal to make it 30-24 with 1:05 remaining.

 McCord, Harrison and the Buckeyes had 1 minute to go 81 yards with no timeouts.
-They made it to the Michigan 37 before McCord’s second interception of the day closed it out.
+They made it to the Michigan 37 before McCord’s second interception of the day on a wobbly pass toward Harrison closed it out.
+McCord was hit as he threw.

 As expected with two of the best defenses in the country, it took a while for the offenses to get rolling.